BernhardBehrendt/ihave.to/README.md

 ``npm install -l``

-You can start application now and let them watching your changes typing following command inside the grunt folder:
+You can start application now and let them watching your changes typing inside grunt folder:

 ``grunt``